Needlecrafts Crochet Crochet Basics

 The Spruce / Mollie Johanson

-Finish the row of start stitch, then work another row of hdc, and so on.
+Finish the row of star stitch, then work another row of hdc, and so on.

-Work the crochet star stitch on odd number rows and half double crochet stitches on even-numbered rows.
+Work the crochet star stitch on odd-numbered rows and half double crochet stitches on even-numbered rows.